 - What, if anything, appears to worsen the symptoms?

 - Eat for bone strength.
 Eat a healthy diet that includes calcium-rich foods, such as milk, yogurt and cheese, and vitamin D, which helps your body absorb calcium.
-You can get vitamin D from fatty fish, such as salmon; fortified foods, such as milk and orange juice; and from sun exposure.
-Talk to your doctor about how much calcium and vitamin D you need.
+You can get vitamin D from fatty fish, such as salmon; from fortified foods, such as milk and orange juice; and from sun exposure.

 - Prevent falls.
-Falling forward onto an outstretched hand is the leading cause of a broken arm.
-To prevent this common injury, wear sensible shoes.
-Remove home hazards.
-Light up your living space.
-And install grab bars in your bathroom and handrails on your stairways, if necessary.
+To prevent falling, wear sensible shoes.
+Remove home hazards that can cause you to trip, such as area rugs.
+Make sure your living space is well lit.
+Install grab bars in your bathroom and handrails on your stairways, if necessary.

 - Use protective gear.
 Wear wrist guards for high-risk activities, such as in-line skating, snowboarding, rugby and football.